• Home

 The same location PJM has proposed to locate MARL (500kV) and Valley Link (765kV) through Jefferson County, West VA and the Lovettsville / Neersville Area in Loudoun County

-It would have cost 2x the overhead 765kV option back in 2009, since these transmission lines are needed for the data centers , the data centers should be required to pay the difference between the HVAC overhead option and the HVDC Underground Option.
+It would have cost 2x the overhead 765kV option back in 2009.
 Underground HVDC is much cheaper than underground HVAC .
 Underground HVAC cannot be used for long distances , HVDC can.
 Also HVDC does not have the Electro-Magnetic Field (EMF) health issues that HVAC does.

 There is no reason for pushing multiple massive 765kV and 500kV lines across thousands of acres of private property.
-Whenr the technology exists to put the lines underground.
+When the technology exists to put the lines underground.
+Data centers

 PJM needs to be required to do an HVDC study for its multi-state transmission lines Valley Link and the MARL/Gore-Doubs-GooseCreek transmission lines in particular!